mjiggidy/resolve_runtime_calculator/README.md

 ![Embarrassing Screenshot](screenshot.png)

 >[!WARNING]
->This is under heavy development.
+>This is under development.
 Use at your own risk.
 I assume no responsibility for anything, ever, in the world.

 >[!NOTE]
 >Davinci Resolve currently requires a studio license to run Workflow Integration plugins such as this.

 ## Requirements

-- Davinci Resolve Studio v21.0.4 or newer
+- Davinci Resolve Studio 21.0.4 or newer
 - Python 3.11 or newer

 ## Installation